How are y’all doing? If you find yourself using this sturdy Southernism in a piece of writing, be sure your apostrophe is in the proper place.

 For example, don’t is a contraction formed from the two words do not.

 Can’t is a contraction formed from the longer word cannot.

-Similarly, y’all take the two words you-all and combines them together to make one single word: y’all.
+Similarly, y’all takes the two words you-all and combines them to make one single word: y’all.

 - “You literally act like you have won something.
 Y’all are so gone from reality.” –The Dallas Morning News

 - “Y’all can’t see this,” one woman said walking away and warning others. –The Washington Post

 As with all contractions, an apostrophe is placed where the omission has occurred to indicate that a contraction has been formed.

 How do you spell ya’ll?
 As we stated in the above section, y’all is a contraction of the words you-all.
 The apostrophe stands in place for the second and third letters of “you.”